Introduction to Bees

 Pesticides are chemical substances used to control pests in agriculture, forestry, and domestic gardens.
 However, these chemicals can also harm bees and other beneficial insects.
 Pesticides can be toxic to bees and can cause a wide range of health problems, from mild symptoms such as disorientation and reduced foraging ability, to more severe symptoms such as death.
 Additionally, pesticides can also make bees more susceptible to diseases and parasites.

 Habitat destruction is another major threat to bees caused by human activity.
 Bees rely on a diverse range of plants for food and nesting sites.
-As humans continue to develop and urbanize natural habitats, bees are losing the flowers, trees and other plants they need to survive.
+As humans continue to develop and urbanise natural habitats, bees are losing the flowers, trees and other plants they need to survive.
 This loss of habitat can make it difficult for bees to find food and nesting sites, further exacerbating the negative effects of pesticides and other threats.

 Another aspect of human activity that affects bees is the way beekeeping is done.
 The use of migratory beekeeping, where bees are moved across long distances to pollinate different crops, can spread diseases and parasites among different bee populations.
 Furthermore, the use of antibiotics and other chemical treatments in beekeeping can also harm bees and contribute to the development of antibiotic-resistant bacteria.